adisrini/slogo/README.md

 ### Responsibilities
 During the project, my responsibilities were primarily based in software designing, front-end development, and system integration.

+### Use
+In order to run the program, enter a command line interface and navigate to the directory containing the JAR file (in this case, it is ``/launch/SlogoApplication.jar``.
+In the CLI, enter the command

+>>``java -jar SlogoApplication.jar``

 ### Screenshots
 ![Opening Screen](/screenshots/SS1.png "Opening Screen")
 ![Screen 1](/screenshots/SS2.png "Screen 1")